q-viper/q-viper.github.io/_posts/2020-08-14-gesture-based-visually-writing-system-adding-virtual-animation-new-mode-and-new-vui.md

 ```

 #### What is happening?
-* Initially, i prepared icons for colors and also prepared image for it.
+* Initially, I prepared icons for colors and also prepared image for it.
-* Then i added new variable `current_color`, which will be responsible for changing color.
+* Then I added new variable `current_color`, which will be responsible for changing color.
-* Then i added new variable to store RGB values for 3 colors.
+* Then I added new variable to store RGB values for 3 colors.
 * When pressing key `v` or going to the mode named `color`, we will change our running mode to `color`.
 * When running mode is `color` then, show the `vui` image with dropdown like colors panel (look at `erase==None`)
 * On running mode, we find the current position of pointer on ROI, then compare it with Drawing canvas.
 Because `vui` and drawing canvas are same sized.